Brandi Glanville Deletes April Fools’ Pregnancy Joke After Receiving Backlash From ‘Sensitive’ Fans

 Quick social media fans saw Glanville’s short-lived post on Twitter in which she wrote, “5 weeks now third time’s a charm… and y’all thought all of my eggs were scrambled.”
 The post included a link to a now-deleted Instagram post that teased that Glanville was pregnant.

-Less than an hour after she posted the April Fools’ joke on Instagram, Brandi Glanville took to Twitter to inform her followers: “I deleted my April Fools’ joke on IG BECAUSE PEOPLE ARE TOO F***ING SENSITIVE & I don’t feel like fighting today.”
+Less than an hour after she shared the April Fools’ joke on Instagram, Brandi Glanville took to Twitter to explain why she deleted the post.

+“I deleted my April Fools’ joke on IG BECAUSE PEOPLE ARE TOO F***ING SENSITIVE & I don’t feel like fighting today.”

 Many followers fired back at Glanville, telling her that fertility is a sensitive subject because many women have trouble conceiving, undergo IVF, or suffer miscarriages.
 While a few fans actually believed Glanville’s fake pregnancy news and congratulated her, the bulk of the comments slammed the 46-year-old mom of two for her “unacceptable” April Fools’ Day prank.
 Glanville, who is rarely at a loss for words, decided it was just easier to delete the post instead of getting into a social media fight with her followers.